 christine thomas yoon

-Christine Thomas Yoon is a community filmmaker, educator, and activist living in BedStuy, Brooklyn.
-Inspired by her previous career in public health, her approach to storytelling is the same as it was in medicine– centering the history and dignity of people, listening more than speaking, and moving towards a place of healing.
+Christine Thomas Yoon is a Brooklyn-based community storyteller, educator, and activist with an MA in Documentary Film, Activism, & Education from NYU.
+Her artistic practice continues to remain the same as when she worked in public health– an approach seeking to center the history and dignity of people, to listen more than speak, and to move towards a place of healing.